-HOA board of directors are used to dealing with contracts for any type of goods or services needed by the association.
+The Board of Directors is used to dealing with homeowner association contracts for any type of goods or services needed by the association.
 Contracts are a standard practice so that both parties understand their specific roles and duties.
 That’s why a legitimate contract between you and your HOA management company is important too.
 From daily duties to payment terms, you want everything in your HOA management contract to be clear and fair.

 Why Do You Need an HOA Management Contract?